 The Cybercrime Investigation and Coordinating Center (CICC) is mandated under the “Cybercrime Prevention Act of 2012” (R.A.
 10175) to lead the government’s efforts in safeguarding our nation, institutions and citizenry from the risks and threats of cybercrime.

-To succeed in this endeavor, the activity participation of both the public and the private sector is indispensable.
+To succeed in this endeavor, the active participation of both the public and the private sector is indispensable.
 Thus, we enjoin the support of the Information and Communications Technology (ICT) industry and other concerned stakeholder groups and organizations in securing our country’s cyberspace.

 In this light, the CICC is requesting for information from the ICT industry on current and emerging technologies, systems, services and/or integrated solutions that can be harnessed to effectively monitor, prevent, investigate and suppress cybercrime.
 The scope and details of the said requirements are outlined in the attached Request for Information (RFI).